 By 1997 the activities of QED Research Unit were attracting sufficient interest for a viable privatisation move to be considered, and the activities of the unit became fully privatised on January 1, 1998 through the commercial operations of QED Interactive Pty Ltd which flourished for eight years as a supplier of CD-ROM- and web-based learning applications for Monash University, the University of Melbourne, RMIT University, the Mt Eliza Business School and Tonart Productions (see Projects and Demonstrations).

-I now continue these educational software developments as part of my general academic duties as an Associate Professor at Monash University's Gippsland Medical School for six years from April 2008.
+I continued these educational software developments as part of my general academic duties as an Associate Professor at Monash University's Gippsland Medical School for six years from April 2008.

 I am also a part-time professional concert pianist.